How to Collect Rainwater Without Gutters [Top 5 Best Ways]

 Purposes of Water Collection for Gardening

 First of all, yes, you can have running water from your sink or tap anytime.
 However, that water is not free.
 While it isn’t prohibitively costly, it may be more than some people are willing to spend.
-Rainwater is free and plentiful, depending on the locality.
+Collected rainwater is free and plentiful, depending on the locality.

 Secondly, following a nice rain, plants appear brighter and greener.
-The rain may have just washed away the dirt and dust, and the plant receives the nutrients it requires
+The rain may have just washed away the dirt, debris, and dust, and the plant receives the nutrients it requires

 Rain also has potassium, sulfur, and a range of minerals and bacteria beneficial to plants.